Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Physics.md

 [BoxCollider.h](../../Learning2DEngine/Learning2DEngine/Physics/BoxCollider.h)

 ### Description:
 The `BoxCollider` is really basic.
-It does not rotate with the gameobject and the size does not scale with the gameobject too.
+It doesn't rotate, scale with the gameobject.
 Please check the `Collider` class documentation too.

 ### Header: